RogerDeng/sed-opal-unlocker/README.md

 ./sed-opal-unlocker s3save /dev/disk /somewhere/safe/mypassword.secret
 ```

 9. You may put 8a / 8b commands in some initialization scripts, initramfs, etc. Writing a `.service` file should be fairly trivial.
-Good luck!
+Integrating encrypted password files with "plymouth ask-for-password" should be also pretty trivial.
+Good luck and have fun!